BookStackApp/website/content/docs/admin/ldap-auth.md

 # The LDAP host, Adding a port is optional
 LDAP_SERVER=example.com:389
+# If using LDAP over SSL you should also define the protocol:
+# LDAP_SERVER=ldaps://example.com:636

 # The base DN from where users will be searched within.
 LDAP_BASE_DN=ou=People,dc=example,dc=com